Gaaaamma/StormTopology/README.md

 - Apache Storm 2.4.0
 - Java openjdk 8

-You can follow the install instruction from the office
+You can follow the install instruction from the office<br>
+(There is also installation command I gave below)

 **Now, you are able to use Apache storm to create your own topology.<br>** **If you want to use the topology of vipasyana service, you must do more configuration**